minhhoccode111/go-practice/web/auth/note.md

 Todo (small details):

-- use UserDTO to transfer data most of the time
+- use more context in middlewares and database query execution
 - use goroutines and channels to run queries concurrently (those not depend on each other)
-- use context in middlewares and database query execution
-- remove password from select user by id and email
-- check for is_active everywhere
-- move some of User model helper functions to separate function
-- validate token expire
-- why update status is being passed userid? it's already in the url

 ```go
 import (